Goodbye Retail Link! Hello Walmart Luminate!

 Capability-wise, the connector—which is provided via the retail adapter available with the e2open Demand Signal Management application—does not do more now than before it was certified.
 It still provides the same fast, secure, reliable connectivity to Walmart Luminate data.
 With a thorough understanding of its structure and meaning, e2open customers can confidently consume retail demand insights directly in their decision-making processes.

-So, the answer to whether or not certifications are necessary is NO; they are not.
-However, that is not the end of it.
+So, the answer to whether certifications are necessary is NO; they are not.
+However, that is not the end of the story.
 Let’s explore the next question!

 Are certifications important?